Keran, Queen of Armenia

-Keran of Lampron (Կեռան; before 1262 – 28 July 1285) was a by-birth member of the House of Lampron and by marriage Queen consort of Armenia.
+Keran of Lampron (Կեռան; before 1262 – 28 July 1285) was by birth a member of the House of Lampron and by marriage queen consort of Armenia.

 She was the daughter of Prince Hethum of Lampron by his unknown wife, who probably was from Frankish origin.
 She had three known siblings: Marianne, Alix (later wife of Balian d'Ibelin, Seneschal of Cyprus), and Raymond, Lord of Michael'gla.

 Life

 Before 15 January 1262/14 January 1263, Keran married Prince Leo of Armenia, eldest son and heir of King Hethum I, who became King after his father's abdication in 1270.
 Born Anna, she was called Kir-Anna (Lady Anna) after her husband took the throne.
 This name was later shortened to Keran, or Guerane.